Cosmological constraints without fingers of God: Applications to realistic surveys

 \subsection{BOSS survey}

 We apply now our method to the redshift space galaxy power spectrum measurement of the BOSS survey~\cite{Alam:2016hwk}.
-Using the \texttt{nbodykit} code~\cite{Hand:2017irw}, we measure the galaxy power spectrum multipoles of the BOSS data from four independent data chunks: low-z ($z=0.38$) north galactic cap (NGC), high-z ($z=0.61$) NGC, low-z south galactic cap (SGC), high-z SGC~\cite{Alam:2016hwk,Ivanov:2019pdj}.
+Using the quadratic window-free estimator of Ref.~\cite{Philcox:2020vbm}, we measure the galaxy power spectrum multipoles of the BOSS data from four independent data chunks: low-z ($z=0.38$) north galactic cap (NGC), high-z ($z=0.61$) NGC, low-z south galactic cap (SGC), high-z SGC~\cite{Alam:2016hwk,Ivanov:2019pdj}.
 For each chunk we construct the likelihood as follows.
 We use the full $P_0,P_2,P_4$ moments up to $\kmax=0.2~\hMpc$ and $Q_0$, estimated with $\lmax=4$, in the ranges $0.2~\hMpc \leq k< 0.3~\hMpc$ and $0.2~\hMpc \leq k< 0.4~\hMpc$.
 We do not include additional BAO data, as in Refs.~\cite{Philcox:2020vvt,Chudaykin:2020ghx,Ivanov:2021zmi}, because we want to clearly assess the improvement from $Q_0$ w.r.t.~the usual multipoles analysis.

-We fit parameters of the $\nu\Lambda$CDM model assuming three degenerate massive neutrinos with the total mass varied in the range $[0,1]$ eV, and the BBN prior on the baryon density $\omega_b=0.02258\pm 0.0038$.
+We fit parameters of the minimal $\Lambda$CDM model assuming a single massive neutrino whose mass is fixed to $0.06$ eV~\cite{Aghanim:2018eyx}, and the BBN prior on the baryon density $\omega_b=0.02258\pm 0.0038$.
 We use the same priors on nuisance parameters as Ref.~\cite{Chudaykin:2020ghx}.
 The covariance matrix for the full datavector is calculated using the empirical estimator based on $2048$ Patchy mocks~\cite{Kitaura:2015uqa}.
 Our results for the joint fit of all four data chunks are displayed in Fig.~\ref{fig:boss} and in Table~\ref{tab:boss},\footnote{Only the parameters that are well constrained by the data, i.e. not dominated by priors, are shown in this table.} where we show results from the usual redshift-space multipoles alone and with $Q_0$, taken at $k_{\rm max}=0.3~\hMpc$ and $0.4~\hMpc$.

 In this case, the inclusion of $Q_0$ leads to somewhat marginal improvements of $\sim 10\%$, which are barely visible in the triangle plot.
-This is a result of a relatively large shot noise level of the BOSS galaxy sample, $\bar n\simeq (3-5)\cdot 10^3~h^{3}$Mpc$^{-3}$.
+This is a result of a relatively large shot noise level of the BOSS galaxy sample, $\bar n^{-1}\simeq (3-5)\cdot 10^3~h^{-3}$Mpc$^{3}$.
 In order to illustrate this, we may analyze mocks with lower shot noise, as appropriate for the upcoming DESI survey.